soh-i/cligb/README.md

 # `cligb`: Command line based genome browser for *-seq data
 ## Description
-* Quick and simple way to visualize a region of your interest
+* Quick and simple way to visualize a genomic region of your interest accoss many sequence samples
 * Query by gene symbol, region[start:end]

 ## Usage: